cgwire/kitsu/docs/getting-started-production/README.md

 ![Team page](../img/getting-started/team_page.png)

-You can also add someone to a production without assigning him to a task if you have less than 10 people, you can select his name on the search box (or type his name), and validate with **add**.
+You can also add someone to a production without assigning him to a task; if you have less than ten people, you can select his name on the search box (or type his name) and validate with **add**.